loscati/pdbonthego/README.md

 # PDBontheGō

+> **WARNING**:
+> This is an highly experimental package which assumes specific cases when reading PDB files.
+Use it cautiously.

 Set of functions for extracting parameters from a PDB file to construct a coarse-grained, Gō-model, of the analyzed protein.
 They allow you to compute: bond lengths, dihedral angles, contact map (gemetrical definition, more details in `contactmap.py`), etc.

 The porject is divided into: